Biggest hurdle for state-run IRA program? Getting the word out

 “I think it’s really important the state has created something that makes the process easier for people to participate.
 Statistics show that when auto-deductions are available for people, they choose to save at a much higher rate,” he said.

-According to Huffstutter, about 80% of his 45 employees decided to participate.
+According to Huffstutter, about 80 percent of his 45 employees decided to participate.

-Parker said that OregonSaves is seeing about 70% participation by employees at businesses that have signed up.
+Parker said that OregonSaves is seeing about 70 percent participation by employees at businesses that have signed up.

 “Our challenge with OregonSaves is making sure employers know about the program and know they have support.
 We have two people on the ground that can do in-person trainings for employers and employees,” Parker said.
 “We’re mindful and appreciate that the employers are the gateway to helping these employees.”